 Tuition and Fees are collected each semester.
-Information on the cost of attendance can be viewed or calculated by going to: http://financialaid.tamu.edu/Graduate/Cost
+Information on the cost of attendance can be viewed at the Financial Aid website.

 Financial Assistance

 Financial assistance is available through the Department of Student Financial Aid (financialaid.tamu.edu).
 Students are encouraged to take the initiative to seek out assistantships with individual faculty members and to advise the Academic Advising office if they are looking for an assistantship.